 Making matters worse, our study found that coordination between inpatient and outpatient teams is often undermined by inconsistent documentation and a lack of shared understanding.
-Handover documents such as discharge summaries are frequently incomplete, inaccurate, or ambiguous, forcing outpatient nurses to spend significant invisible work verifying information, tracking down hard-to-reach colleagues, or making decisions based on unreliable data.
-This fragmentation makes it even less likely that patients will experience a safe and effective care transition, and places the burden of understanding and communication on patients who are already under-prepared.
+Handover documents such as discharge summaries were frequently incomplete, inaccurate, or ambiguous, forcing outpatient nurses to spend significant invisible work verifying information, tracking down unavailable colleagues, or making decisions based on unreliable data.
+This fragmentation further undermines a safe care transition and shifts the burden of interpretation onto patients who are already underprepared.

-Currently, the collaboration between patients and providers is mainly focused on patients who are still in the hospital and after discharge~\cite{schroeder2017supporting, seo2021learning, murphy2017ambiguous}, such as patient-generated data serving as boundary-negotiating artifacts~\cite{chung2016boundary}, collaborative care-plan creation for hospitalized children~\cite{zhao2021supporting}, and shared health tracking in the hospital~\cite{mishra2018supporting}.
-However, the critical breakdowns actually occur during the preparation phase when responsibility is being transferred, instead of merely during the monitoring phase after discharge.
-Moreover, inadequate preparation for post-discharge self-care often shifts the burden forward into the home setting, leading them to seek frequent clarification or reassurance from providers.
-This dynamic suggests that breakdowns observed at home are not isolated problems but downstream effects of insufficient preparation at the point of discharge.
-Both patients and providers often overlook the importance of preparation, missing opportunities to equip patients with the practical skills, contextual knowledge, and adaptive strategies they will need.
-When the preparation phase is rushed, generic, or not tailored to real contexts, even the most advanced post-discharge technology may not be able to fill the gaps in patients’ basic knowledge or self-efficacy.
+Current patient–provider collaboration in HCI largely focuses on interactions during hospitalization or after discharge~\cite{schroeder2017supporting, seo2021learning, murphy2017ambiguous}, such as patient-generated data as boundary-negotiating artifacts~\cite{chung2016boundary}, collaborative care-plan creation~\cite{zhao2021supporting}, and shared health tracking in the hospital~\cite{mishra2018supporting}.
+However, our findings show that the most critical breakdowns occur earlier, during the preparation phase, when responsibility is being transferred.
+Inadequate preparation shifts the burden into the home, making later breakdowns downstream effects of insufficient discharge readiness.
+Both patients and providers often overlook this phase, missing chances to build practical skills and contextual knowledge.
+When preparation is rushed or generic, even advanced technologies cannot compensate for gaps in patients’ basic understanding or self-efficacy.

 This misalignment suggests that both practice and research should shift some of their focus back to proactive, patient-centered, and context-sensitive preparation at the point of discharge.
 Only through hands-on training, scenario-based education, and clearly defined support channels before patients go home can we truly empower patients and families to manage independently, reduce complications, and prevent avoidable readmissions.